 Spray paint cans are portable, compact and ready to go whenever you are.
 Becoming a successful graffiti or street artist starts with getting to know your main tool.

-These simple habits will save you frustration and money - and keep your spray paint in top condition.
+How you store and maintain your cans directly affects your results.
+Cans that aren't looked after properly lose pressure, block up, and let you down mid-piece.
+These simple habits will save you frustration and money — and keep your spray paint in top condition.

 When creating graffiti and street art with spray paint, you are usually working at a big scale.
 This means you move your whole body to spray long lines and fill in large areas of space.
 So it's a lot different to traditional brush painting where you're working at a smaller scale.
-Professional street artists develop specific muscle memory that helps create their technique and style:
+Professional street artists develop specific muscle memory that helps create their technique and style.

 Gradient transitions